HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 # Registered Filter Plugins

-Please see HDF5 Filter Plugins, a convenience software that packages together many commonly used filters users have created and registered.
+Please see [HDF5 Filter Plugins](https://github.com/HDFGroup/hdf5_plugins), a convenience repository that packages together many commonly used filters users have created and registered.

 ## Information on Registered Filter Plugins